-The 2016/2021 Financial Plan has been prepared on the basis of not breaching the maximum oversubscription level of 10% as set out at paragraph 6.5 above.
-On the basis of the provisional Financial Plan the oversubscription level is £7.996 million (9.4%) per Appendix 2 attached and is therefore within the maximum level allowed.
+The 2015/2020 Financial Plan has been prepared on the basis of assuming a maximum oversubscription level of 10% as set out at paragraph 6.4 above and this currently sits at £10.497 million per Appendix 2 attached.
 For the purposes only of this affordability assessment however, it has been necessary to exclude the oversubscription amount from the projected new borrowing in order to reflect the true impact and comparison in respect of future loan charges budget levels.